pfertyk/blog/content/003-crystal-vs-real-life.md

 syntax (similar to Ruby) and high efficiency (comparable with C).
 Combining these two traits seems difficult, but also very appealing to me.

-Recently, I decided to try Crystal again, to check on my own if it can keep the promise.
-The best way to do that was to write some code.
-I needed a program that would take advantage of high efficiency, so I decided to write a simple grayscale filter for PNG files.
+Recently, I decided to try Crystal again, to check on my own if it can keep this promise.
+The best way to test a programming language is to write some code, so I decided to create a simple grayscale filter for PNG images (that way I could easily test the efficiency).
+This posts describes my adventure with Crystal

 ## Installing Crystal